Wheest/wheest.github.io/_posts/2026-02-14-mahnoz_police.md

 **Who were you working with for that?**

 I was working with my supervisors and the wider team that I engaged with.
-My primary supervisor was based at the School of Health and Wellbeing and my second supervisor was at the Adam Smith Business School.
+My primary supervisor was based at the School of Health and Wellbeing at the University of Glasgow, and my second supervisor was at the Adam Smith Business School.

 It was quite an interdisciplinary project.
 I was based within these two schools, but a lot of the work I did was actually closer to the field of criminology